SAP-samples/teched2023-AD163/exercises/4_RunProcess/README.md

 7. Check the rest of the steps in the Logs section

 ## Exercise 4.4 Approves Sales Order Update from Inbox
-After completing these steps you will have created...

 1. Click on “My Inbox” icon on the top right to approve the  task.
 <br>![](/exercises/ex2/images/02_01_0010.png)